 - Any voluntary disclosures resulting in a repayment due to the insurer must not be unduly delayed, as this may incur a repayment supplement.

 - LIPTOs may amalgamate more than one assessment or voluntary disclosure for the same period (which can be useful for large insurers).

 If payments have already been received for more than one voluntary disclosure with different receipt dates, these cannot be amalgamated).

-When processing the notice of an error or voluntary disclosure where it would result in a repayment being made to the insurer, LIPTOs should first consider the unjust enrichment provisions before submitting an IPT 641 to CCU.
+When processing the notice of an error or voluntary disclosure where it would result in a repayment being made to the insurer, LIPTOs should first consider the unjust enrichment provisions before submitting an IPT 641 to BTOps.